 - Current resume

-- A brief writing sample of no more than 2-3 pages
+- A brief writing sample of your choice of no more than 2-3 pages

 - Names and contact information for three professional references (references will not be contacted without prior notification).